kubernetes/ingress-nginx/docs/deploy/index.md

 !!! attention
     The first time the ingress controller starts, two [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) create the SSL Certificate used by the admission webhook.

-THis can cause an initial delay of up to two minutes until it is possible to create and validate Ingress definitions.
+This can cause an initial delay of up to two minutes until it is possible to create and validate Ingress definitions.

 You can wait until it is ready to run the next command: